 Project Managers know that 20% of the work (the first 10% and the last 10%) consume 80% of your time and resources.

-Ever noticed how, often, when you are looking for a paint colour, you’re looking for the perfect neutral?
-Yes, we choose whites (when the room has enough light) and chromatic colours too, for rooms like a powder room, bathrooms, an office or bedrooms or even an enclosed dining room, but neutrals are the paint colours at the top of the list of choices.
+Have you ever noticed that when you are looking for a paint colour, you’re typically looking for the perfect neutral?
+Yes, we choose whites (when the room has enough light) and chromatic colours too, for rooms like a bathroom, office, bedroom, or even an enclosed dining room, but neutrals are the paint colours at the top of the list of choices.

 And here’s where the Pareto Principle comes into play with colour.
 When you know the right 20% of all neutral colours, you know the vital ones.

 My nine useful neutral colours — pink beige, orange beige, yellow beige, gold beige, green beige, green grey, blue grey, violet grey and taupe — make up the 20% of useful neutral colours.
-Familiarize yourself with these and you can stop turning your brain into a pretzel by considering the other 80%.
+Familiarize yourself with these and you can stop turning your brain into a pretzel by trying to choose a colour from the other 80%.

 These neutrals are the reason why so many people attend my Specify Colour with Confidence workshops, because they are much harder to choose than any other colour.